Estuary

 Oracle to Snowflake - Oracle Logo

-Oracle is the most popular RDBMS (relational database management system) designed to handle data from large-scale enterprise applications.
+Oracle is the most popular RDBMS (relational database management system) for handling data from large-scale enterprise applications.
 Its modular, client-server architecture enables you to perform transactional workloads effortlessly.

-By using Oracle’s indexing capabilities, you can facilitate quick data access and retrieval.
+Oracle's indexing capabilities facilitate quick data access and retrieval.
 It supports various index types, including B-treebitmap, and function-based indexes, leading to faster execution of complex queries.

-You can further benefit from Oracle’s unique features, like multi-tenancy, to simplify database administration and improve security.
+Oracle’s unique features, like multi-tenancy, can further simplify database administration and improve security.
 This feature allows multiple pluggable databases (PDBs) to share common resources, such as storage and network connections while reducing administrative overhead.
 By isolating different databases within a single container, multi-tenancy also helps prevent unauthorized access and data breaches.

 An Overview of Snowflake